renatabiniek/hush-daisies/README.md

 * Learned more about Exception TypeError warning from [this Stackoverflow post](https://stackoverflow.com/questions/53148112/python-3-handling-error-typeerror-catching-classes-that-do-not-inherit-from-bas)
 * Solved Bootstrap button outline issue thanks to [this Stackoverflow post](https://stackoverflow.com/questions/23333231/bootstrap-button-shows-blue-outline-when-clicked)
 * Learned how to reorder fields in a form thanks [this Stackoverflow post](https://stackoverflow.com/questions/350799/how-does-django-know-the-order-to-render-form-fields)
 * Found advice on handling long URLs in [this Stackoverflow post](https://stackoverflow.com/questions/10739843/how-should-i-format-a-long-url-in-a-python-comment-and-still-be-pep8-compliant/25034769)
+* Insights on nofollow and noopener rel attrbutes were found [here](https://yoast.com/outbound-link-sponsored-nofollow-ugc-attributes/)

 ### Acknowledgments